Parables/pendwn/README.md

 It will keep tabs on everything around you and help you manage your life from one central place.

 ## Story
-Pendwn was born about by a personal problem I have.
-I exhibit mild symptoms of ADHD hence I am inconsitent, I do things randomly and I hardly stick to planned task managers and too sturborn to discipline myself and so none of the productivity apps out there doesn't fit me.
+Pendwn(pronounced "pen down" but can be called "pen done") was born about by a personal problem I have.

+I exhibit mild symptoms of [ADHD](https://www.cdc.gov/ncbddd/adhd/facts.html).
+I am inconsitent, I do things randomly and I hardly stick to planned task managers and too sturborn to discipline myself and so none of the productivity apps out there doesn't fit me.

 And even if I manage to stay disciplined enough,